sampsyo/cs6120/content/blog/2019-09-25-type_checker.md

 1. Invalid instructions- This ensures that all the arguments and destination (if applicable) of an instruction are available, which is given by the length of instruction.
 2. Argument and destination type- For various operations we check if arguments and destination variables have the correct type.
 Something like `bool d = a + b` where `a,b` are integers would raise an error for the destination variable.
 3. Redefined variables- We check if the destination variable has already been assigned to a different type in that context.
 We do allow const instructions on the same type as it can be treated as an assignment operation rather than a definition.
 So `int a =2; bool a = true` is not allowed but `int a =2; int a =5` is allowed.
 We do this by keeping a set of variables of each type (int and bool) defined in the function.
 This helps while checking existing definitions and possible redefinition errors.
-4. Undefined variables- We check if the arguments to the instruction have defined variables using the set of variables mentoined before.
+4. Undefined variables- We check if the arguments to the instruction have defined variables using the set of variables mentioned before.